Faculty-led Study Abroad

 Course and Credit Information

-3 credit London Sport Study Abroad classes for undergraduate (INTB 4613) and MBA (INTB 6993).
+3 credit Berlin Study Abroad classes for undergraduate (INTB 4613) and MBA (INTB 6993).
 Military student friendly.
 Students can opt to participate in the program not for credit.
 Priority acceptance will be given to those students seeking credit.

 Eligibility